hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 If that should my niece Frolic chance to be,
 >
-> Say her aunt's here, and shew her into me (Knocking again heard.
+> Say her aunt's here, and show her into me (Knocking again heard.
 Lucy going).
 >
 > Here, Lucy, stop, I've something more to say.
 >